Azure/terraform-azurerm-avm-res-network-networkinterface/examples/configure_IPv4_IPv6_dual_networking/README.md

 <!-- BEGIN_TF_DOCS -->
-# Simple example for the network interface module
+# Configure a network interface with dual-stack network

-This example shows how to create and manage network interfaces using the minimal, default values from the module.
+This example shows how to create a network interface with a dual-stack network, supporting both IPv4 and IPv6 addresses.

 ```hcl
 terraform {